Skip Global navigation and goto content

 The Ministry of Health of Brazil has reported an increase in the numbers of newborns with microcephaly as well as other poor pregnancy outcomes in areas experiencing Zika virus outbreaks.

-The CDC is conducting research to further characterize the relationship between Zika virus and poor pregnancy outcomes.
+Research is being conducted to further characterize the relationship between Zika virus and poor pregnancy outcomes.
 More studies are planned to learn more about the risks of Zika virus infection during pregnancy.
 There are many causes of microcephaly in babies, including genetic abnormalities.

-The Florida Department of Health encourages Florida residents and visitors to protect themselves from all mosquito-borne illnesses by draining standing water; covering their skin with repellent and clothing; covering windows with screens; and other basic precautions.
+The DOH encourages Florida residents and visitors to protect themselves from all mosquito-borne illnesses by draining standing water; covering their skin with repellent and clothing; covering windows with screens; and other basic precautions.

 DRAIN standing water to stop mosquitoes from multiplying